tum-esm/inventory-embeddings/README.md

 ```

 ### Jupyter
-There are some Jupyter notebooks, especially for plotting.
+There are some Jupyter notebooks, especially for plotting and visualizations.
-These need to be run using either in Jupyter Notebook or Jupyter Lab if the IDE does not support Jupyter notebooks.
+These need to be run either in Jupyter Notebook or Jupyter Lab if the IDE does not support Jupyter notebooks.
+They can be started as follows:

 Jupyter Notebook
 ```bash